-- If you notice bleeding, press the wound gently to reduce the bleeding.
+- If you notice bleeding, press or apply pressure over the wound gently to reduce the bleeding.
 Clean the wound using cotton or clean water.
 Bandage the wound with a clean gauge if required.

 - If there’s a bump on your toddler’s head, don’t fret.
 It could be due to swelling, which can subside if you apply ice, ice pack, or frozen food packet to soothe the affected area.

 After giving the first aid, monitor the toddler for several hours.
 If the child seems happy and healthy, all should be good.
-However, if the toddler is crying inconsolably, looking dizzy, vomiting frequently, or acting stranger than usual, consult your doctor promptly.
-These signs might indicate an issue, such as a concussion.
+However, if the toddler is crying inconsolably, looking dizzy, vomiting frequently, increased sleepiness, with sudden high-grade fever or acting stranger than usual, consult your doctor promptly.
+These signs might indicate a possible traumatic head injury, such as a concussion.

 Signs Your Toddler Is Ready To Switch To A Bed